fisher08/chripy/_posts/2022-11-14-cache-friendly-application.md

 ### Disk storage
 Disk storage (secondary storage) - This goes up to terabytes in size.
 Access speeds are around 100 microseconds for solid-state storage and around 300 microseconds for non-solid-state storage.

-Access times are given above for imaging, how many times each memory is faster or slower than the other.
+Access times are given above for imagination, how many times each memory is faster or slower than the other.

+We define an array containing 64 × 1024 × 1024 integer elements (~64 million integers).
+Two loops are implemented to manipulate this array:

 Let's define an array with 64 * 1024 * 1024 integer elements.
 In the code below we define two loops, the first iterates and multiplies each element by 4.
 The second loop iterates and multiplies each element by 16.
 Take a benchmark for two implementations.
 Which implementation is faster and how often?
 The second loop is faster in 1/16 of the time, isn't it?